 This Chocolate Chip Biscotti recipe makes crispy, crunchy chocolate chip cookies that can be munched on their own our dunked in your coffee.

-Italian Butter Cookies are traditional, Italian bakery cookies.
+Italian Butter Cookies are traditional, Italian cookies found at bakeries.
 These pretty cookies will melt in your mouth.

 Italian Chocolate Cookies are soft, cake-like spice cookies shaped like a meatball!
 Mix in chocolate chips, raisins, or both!